Resources¶

 Requesting a resource is modelled as “putting a process’ token into the resources” and releasing a resources correspondingly as “getting a process’ token out of the resource”.
 Note, that releasing a resource will always succeed immediately, no matter if a process is actually using a resource or not.

-Resource(env::AbstractEnvironment, capacity::Int=1) → Resource
+Resource(env::AbstractEnvironment, capacity::Int=1) → Resource¶

-Resource with capacity of usage slots that can be requested by processes.
 If all slots are taken, requests are enqueued.
 Once a usage request is released, a pending request will be triggered.
-The env argument is the AbstractEnvironment instance the resource is bound to.

-count(res::Resource) → Int
+count(res::Resource) → Int¶

 Returns the number of users currently using res.